Master of Education in Educational Administration with Preliminary Administrator License

 - Applicants must document three years of successful teaching and/or personnel service experience in the public schools or regionally accredited private schools.

 The Graduate Admissions office will confirm via email the receipt and status of your application file.
 Applications for the MEd in Educational Administration with Preliminary Administrator license program will be reviewed by faculty and the Graduate Admissions Committee on a rolling basis.
 That is, files will be reviewed once all application requirements are met.
+Faculty may request an interview prior to making an admissions decision.
 The Graduate Admissions Committee meets every month of the year except August.

 The following are required:

 Lewis & Clark uses an online application.
 You will be able to upload your essay and resume.
 However, transcripts must be sent directly to the graduate school.
 We will accept official e-transcripts sent by college and university registrar offices.